Wanderlust Traveler | Anje from Going Somewhere Slowly

-I think new media and the digital era has positive as well as negative effects on travelling, like Susan Sontag said, “A way of certifying experience, taking photographs is also a way of refusing it – by limiting experience to a search for the photogenic, by converting experience into an image, a souvenir.
+I think new media and the digital era has positive as well as negative effects on traveling, like Susan Sontag said, “A way of certifying experience, taking photographs is also a way of refusing it – by limiting experience to a search for the photogenic, by converting experience into an image, a souvenir.
 Travel becomes a strategy for accumulating photographs”.
-She said this about 40 years ago, before smartphones were even a thought.
-Too often it happens that a photo is taken – or something is shared – without taking in the moment as well.
+She said this about 40 years ago before smartphones were even a thought.
+Too often it happens that a photo is taken – or something is shared – without taking at the moment as well.

 6) Your favourite foods to eat while traveling?

 Coffee.
 Always coffee.
-Sandwiches, bananas and imagination less food is perfectly enough and okay as long as I have can have a decent cup of coffee.
+Sandwiches, bananas, and imagination-less food are perfectly enough and okay as long as I have can have a decent cup of coffee.

 7) What equipment do you travel with?